kubespray-offline/kubespray-offline/README.md

 Before download offline files, check and edit configurations in `config.sh`.

-If you don't have container runtime (docker or containerd), install it first.

-* To use Docker CE
-    - run `install-docker.sh` to install Docker CE.
+The `podman` is automatically installed to pull and save container images.
+But you can use `containerd` instead of `podman`.

 * To use containerd
-    - run `install-containerd.sh` to install containerd and nerdctl.
+    - Run `install-containerd.sh` to install containerd and nerdctl.
+    - Edit `config.sh` and change `docker` variable to nerdctl.

 Then, download all files: